 - Check to make sure the battery is charged, water level is OK and vent caps are in place.
-Don't use an open flame to check the battery. - Inspect battery cables and connectors for damage or corrosion. - Be certain the battery retainer is properly installed. - See that all wheels are in good condition. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect all lift chains for damage. - See that the load backrest is in place and secure, when required. - Look under the truck for signs of leaks. - Inspect the seat belt for wear. - Turn the key to ON.
-Be sure the parking brake alarm is working. - Test the horn. - Make sure you can read the capacity plate.
+Don't use an open flame to check a battery.

+- Make certain the battery retainer is properly installed.

+- See that all wheels are in good condition.

+- Make sure all lights are working.

+- Check that both forks are secure and not bent, cracked or badly worn.

+- Inspect all lift chains for damage.

+- Look under the truck for signs of hydraulic leaks.

+- Inspect the seat belt for wear.

+- Turn the key to TEST.
+See that the alarm and all indicator lights are working.

+- Test the horn.

+- Make sure the power disconnect works.